clearmatics/observer-dapp/readme.md

 - npm install
 - npm start
-- connect to Matamask and create a new custom RPC with http://34.243.204.94:30002 as the RPC url
+- connect to Matamask and create a new custom RPC with http://34.243.204.94:30003 as the RPC url

+Please note: MetaMask is having issues running on Firefox.
+This bug was reported back in August and we're awaiting a fix.
+Until then please use Chrome.

 The frontend will load on http://localhost:3000/